-But there will be a new feature, meant for the Oracle Cloud Infrastructure which is called Synoki.
+But there will be a new feature meant for the Oracle Cloud Infrastructure, which is called Synoki.
 Synoki is based on Coherence and is a state service to provide Cloud Data Structures for applications having a distributed data store.
-The platform will be a stateful one for distributed applications.
+For distributed applications, the platform will be stateful.

 Version support and updates

-Many customers might wonder: is my version still supported?
-Here is an overview of what is supported or what will be soon out of premier or extended support:
+Many customers might be wondering: will my version still be supported?
+Her is an overview of what is supported and what will soon be out of premier or extended support:

 Other interesting topics

 It pleases me to see how Oracle is moving more and more to Cloud native, adopting standards from the Cloud Native Foundation, though there is still a long way to go.
-I followed some interesting sessions, and, of course I was busy presenting on my 3 sessions.
+I followed some interesting sessions and, of course, I was busy presenting my three sessions.

-My 1st one was together with Debu Panda, Product Director for the Oracle Management Cloud: “Gain Insight into Service-Oriented Architecture Applications with Oracle Management Cloud [PRO4370]”.
-There wasn’t too much audience, although I think the Oracle Management Cloud has the potential to become a strong product, not only for Oracle based platforms.
+My first session was together with Debu Panda, Product Director for the Oracle Management Cloud: “Gain Insight into Service-Oriented Architecture Applications with Oracle Management Cloud [PRO4370]”.
+There wasn’t much of an audience, though I think the Oracle Management Cloud has the potential to become a strong product, not only for Oracle based platforms.

-It’s not yet well known, so with this presentation and the one more for developers: “DevOps Powered by Application Performance Monitoring in Oracle Management Cloud [DEV5389]” I hope it will be more popular amongst people.
+IThe Management Cloud is not yet well known, so with this presentation and the one more geared towards developers: “DevOps Powered by Application Performance Monitoring in Oracle Management Cloud [DEV5389]” I hope it will become more popular amongst people.

-My session “10 Things You Should Know About Oracle and Kubernetes [PRO2816]” seemed to be a very popular topic as there where a large number of people attending (+200).
-Because of the popularity I will do this session on the UKOUG Tech18 in Liverpool and on a seminar in Qualogy Office on 11 December.
-Find more information about that in this blog.
+My session “10 Things You Should Know About Oracle and Kubernetes [PRO2816]” seemed to be a very popular topic, as there was a large number of people attending (+200).
+Because of the popularity I will give this presentation at the UKOUG Tech18 in Liverpool and at a seminar in Qualogy Office on 11 December.
+For more information, visit this blog.